jomifepe/Mailspring-Nord-Dark/README.md

 4. Go to `Edit > Change Theme...` and select the installed theme

 # Notes:
-- The message area has a white background because it's looks the best with HTML formatted emails
+- The message area has a white background because it's looks best with HTML formatted emails